optimove-tech/Optimove-SDK-iOS/README.md

 ![GitHub](https://img.shields.io/github/license/optimove-tech/Optimove-SDK-iOS?style=flat-square)
 ![Cocoapods platforms](https://img.shields.io/cocoapods/p/OptimoveSDK?style=flat-square)

-The official Optimove iOS integration framework is an iOS SDK for sending analytics to a Optimove server.
+The official Optimove iOS integration frameworks are an iOS SDK for sending analytics to an Optimove server, such as:

+- Track visitor and customer actions and events
+- Trigger Realtime campaigns

+More about Optimove CDP (customer data platform) at [optimove.com](https://www.optimove.com)

 OptimoveSDK iOS can be used from Swift and Objective-C.

-The Optimove CDP (customer data platform) autonomously transforms customer data into actionable insights that power thoughtful customer communications, at scale.
-More about Optimove CDP at [optimove.com](https://www.optimove.com)

 ## Integration Guide